mshodge/youshallnotpassport/Twitter_FAQ.md

 <blockquote>
 The bot checks the Premium and Fast Track websites every minute.
 If the websites have a status change (online to offline, or offline to online) the bot will post a tweet.
+The bot then posts the appointments table it sees.
+The bot keeps checking, and if more appointments are added it will post again to Twitter.
 <br><br>
 <p align="center">
   <img src="https://raw.githubusercontent.com/mshodge/youshallnotpassport/gh_pages/img/youshallnotpass.png" alt="Process diagram"/>